 “Hello Ladies” free cute file – download here

-If you need help adding Heat Transfer Vinyl to a shirt, head to this post to learn how.
+Need help adding Heat Transfer Vinyl to a shirt?
+Head to this post to learn how.
 And don’t forget to mirror the images before cutting your vinyl (Ask me why I’ve reminded you a couple times – I will neither confirm nor deny forgetting this step on multiple occasions!)

 I’d love to see your adorable creations, so be sure to post a picture on my Facebook page or to other social media using #foicreations!